-The filing deadline to transfer for the 2025-2026 school year is January 6, 2025 for students currently in grades K-7.
+The filing deadline to transfer for the 2026-2027 school year is the first day after winter break.

-All students currently in grade 8 must file a High School Choice Form by January 31, 2025 for automatic approval.
+All students currently in grades 8-11 must file a High School Choice Form by close the first day after winter break.
 The only restriction may be if the building's capacity requires closing it to transfer.
 Transfer requests are expected to remain in effect for an entire school year.